 The blog used to be headed by a photograph of woods in spring comes from a quote by the late Sumantra Ghoshal.
 “Most companies are like Calcutta in summer.
 The atmosphere saps your energy, so that it is an effort to get anything done.
 But some are like the woods around Insead in spring.
 You are filled with enthusiasm and hope.
 You walk with a spring in your step.
 Everything seems possible”.
 A well designed operating model is like the woods in spring.

-In addition, Ashridge Business School is set in beautiful beech woods.
-Herds of deer often emerge onto the pitch and put course just in front of the school.
+In addition, Ashridge Business School has set in beautiful beech woods.
+Herds of deer often emerge onto the golf course just in front of the school.

 It was necessary to remove this photograph to make the Hult Ashridge brand visible … and the brand is necessary if the blog is to be linked to the course website.
 Maybe a bit of Calcutta creeping into my own organization!